Zum Hauptinhalt springen

 Aurélie Griffin is Senior Lecturer in Early Modern English Literature, Sorbonne Nouvelle University, France.
 Sophie Lemercier-Goddard is Senior Lecturer in Early Modern English Literature at the École Normale Supérieure, France.

-Introduction by Aurélie Griffin (Sorbonne Nouvelle University, France) and Sophie Lemercier-Goddard (ENS de Lyon, France)
+Introduction by Aurélie Griffin (Sorbonne Nouvelle University, France) & Sophie Lemercier-Goddard (ENS de Lyon, France)

-1. Before Closet Drama: Periodization, Evidence, and Tudor Household Drama (Patrick Durdel, University of Lausanne, Switzerland)
+1. Before Closet Drama: Periodization, Evidence, and the Non-Performance of Tudor Interludes, Patrick Durdel (University of Lausanne, Switzerland)

-3. ‘When perform'd/ Will this dull vow be?’: George Chapman’s Unstaged Plays (Christine Sukic, University of Reims Champagne-Ardenne, France)
+2. ‘When perform’d / Wil this dull vow be?’: George Chapman’s Unstaged Plays, Christine Sukic (University of Reims, France)

 II.
 Systems of Power

-IV.
-Show and Tell in and around Elizabeth Cary’s The Tragedy of Mariam
+III.
+Show and Tell in The Tragedy of Mariam

-10. How to Do Things with Words: Learning and Teaching Rhetorics in Elizabeth Cary’s The Tragedy of Mariam(Sophie Lemercier-Goddard, ENS de Lyon and Aurélie Griffin, Sorbonne Nouvelle University, France)
+5. How to Do Things with Words: Learning and Teaching Rhetorics in The Tragedy of Mariam, Sophie Lemercier-Goddard (ENS de Lyon, France) and Aurélie Griffin (Sorbonne Nouvelle University, France)

-V. Staging Closet Drama and Court Masques in the 21st century: Interviews with Directors
+V. Staging Closet Drama in the Twenty-First Century

 Index